shenbinqian/homo_gen/README.md

 ## Step 1 Homophone Generation

 Once the corpus is prepared, run the following code to generate all possible homophones and the top-k homophones filtered using the baseline method proposed by Hiruncharoenvate et al. (2015).
+The generator uses the file *extracted_keywords.xlsx* which contains translation error words discovered by [Qian et al. (2023)](https://aclanthology.org/2023.eamt-1.13/).
+You can replace this file with your own words that need homophone substitution.

 ```
 python generator.py